vikingdata/articles/databases/mysql/MySQL_roles.md

     * Changing grants on roles affects connected users with those roles.
     * Adding mandatory roles affects all users and they do not need to be set as defaults.
     They automatically are granted and to connected accounts.
+    * Anything modifying roles affects connected users immediately.
+The exception are roles created and assigned but not set by default or mandatory.
+Those roles have to be set the account.

 * Advantages
     * If every user in a group uses a role for permission, you change the role and you affect all of them instead